Olivia Cheung

 shaochin.hung@nyu.edu, CV

 Shao-Chin received her Ph.D. from University of California, Riverside, where she used psychophysics and eye-tracking to study mechanisms of human perceptual learning.
 As a postdoctoral fellow in Biomedical Engineering at Purdue University, she conducted fMRI and EEG research on human visual perception.
 Shao-Chin is interested in applying psychophysics and neuroimaging methods to study human attention, learning, object recognition, and conceptual knowledge.
-Shao-Chin is now a postdoctoral researcher with Marisa Carrasco at NYU.
+Shao-Chin then completed postdoctoral training with Marisa Carrasco at NYU.

 James Smoley